Wei9711/BayesG/README.md

 python main.py --base-dir /BayesG evaluate --checkpoint /BayesG/model/xxxxxcheckpoint.pt --demo
 ~~~
 It is recommended to use only one evaluation seed for the demo run.
 This will launch the SUMO GUI, and [`view.xml`](./envs/large_grid_data) can be applied to visualize queue length and intersectin delay in edge color and thickness.

+## Acknowledgments
+This project is built upon the codebase from [deeprl_network](https://github.com/cts198859/deeprl_network).
+We thank the authors for their excellent work and for making their code publicly available.

 ## Citation
 If you find this work useful, please cite our paper: